ypereirareis/nginx-proxy-letsencrypt/README.md

 The "letsencrypts" docker container generates a file into this volume.
 The file is accessed by [https://letsencrypt.org/](https://letsencrypt.org/) during the domain validation process.

+**PATH_TO_CERTS/certs:/etc/nginx/certs:ro**

+The path where Letsencrypt certificates are going to be generated.
+The certs generation can be long.... please wait before killing everything !

 **PATH_TO_PASSWORDS:/etc/nginx/htpasswd**
-**PATH_TO_CERTS/certs:/etc/nginx/certs:ro**
 **PATH_TO_CUSTOM_CONFIG:/etc/nginx/conf.d/custom.conf:ro**

-THose three volumes are here to add custom configuration, see [https://github.com/jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy)
+Those two volumes are here to add custom configuration, see [https://github.com/jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy)